Letters from the Grave: A Collection of Epistolary Horror

 - Fan-fiction or stories using other authors’ characters, settings, etc, unless they are in the public domain.

-- Gratuitous bestiality, incest, child sex, sexual assault, racism, etc. This is a horror anthology, of course, so “adult content” and horrific, disturbing incidents are certainly going to be there.
+- Incest, child sex, sexual assault, racism, etc. This is a horror anthology, of course, so “adult content” and horrific, disturbing incidents are certainly going to be there.
 Make sure, however, that any of these elements are necessary to the story and that their depiction makes sense in the context of the letter or other documents.

 - Random horror stories that you’ve stuck a “Hey, you’ll never believe what happened to me!” email frame around.